 Michael Gene Sullivan is award-winning playwright based in San Francisco.

-For the past 17 years Michael has been Resident Playwright for the Tony and OBIE award-winning (and despite its name never, ever silent) San Francisco Mime Troupe, where he has written or co-written over 25 plays.
-He is also a Resident Playwright for the Playwrights Foundation, and was awarded a 2017 artist residency at the Djerassi Arts Center.
-Michael’s non-Mime Troupe plays include the award-winning all-woman political farce RECIPE, his activist adaptation of Dickens' Christmas Carol RED CAROL, his critically-acclaimed one person show, DID ANYONE EVER TELL YOU - YOU LOOK LIKE HUEY P. NEWTON?, and his stage adaptation of George Orwell’s 1984, which opened at Los Angeles' Actors' Gang Theatre under the direction of Academy Award winning actor Tim Robbins.
-1984 has since been produced nationally and internationally, is published in the United States, Canada, and Spain, and in 2019 will open in Kiev, Ukraine, its sixth language.
+Michael’s non-Mime Troupe plays include the critically-acclaimed THE GREAT KHAN, his award-winning all-woman political farce RECIPE, his activist adaptation of Dickens' Christmas Carol RED CAROL, his one person show, DID ANYONE EVER TELL YOU - YOU LOOK LIKE HUEY P. NEWTON?, and his stage adaptation of George Orwell’s 1984, which opened at Los Angeles' Actors' Gang Theatre under the direction of Academy Award winning actor Tim Robbins.
+1984 has been produced nationally and internationally, and published in the United States, Canada, and Spain.
+1984 is currently being performed in Kiev, Ukraine, in its sixth language.

-Michael and his wife, Velina Brown, were also recently profiled in American Theatre Magazine.
+Michael and his wife, Velina Brown, were also profiled in American Theatre Magazine.